Table of Contents

 Every guide to selling exclusive content recommends the same five platforms.
 None of them shows you what those platforms quietly take.
 The math changes your decision entirely — a $12-per-month Telegram channel nets more revenue than a $15-per-month Patreon tier at every subscriber count above zero.

-This post covers what exclusive content actually is, why platform fees erode more than most creators realize, and how to set up paid access on Telegram in under 30 minutes.
+This post covers what exclusive content actually is, why platform fees erode more than most creators realize, how to protect your content and audience, and how to set up paid access on Telegram in under 30 minutes.
 There is also a full fee comparison table so you can see exactly what you keep at $1K, $3K, and $10K per month.

 What Counts as Exclusive Content?